martyni/autoyaml/README.md

-# autoconfig because config should be easy
+# autoyaml because config should be easy
 Autoconfig is a config generator that takes a dictionary, writes it to a file and loads it back as a dictionary.